bearkerb/tp/docs/UserGuide.md

 * `ejob 3 d/fix faucet` changes the description of the job with job number 3 to "fix faucet".

 💡**Tip:**
-- Use descriptive keywords in the description to make it easier to find the job later with fjob.
+- Use descriptive keywords in the description to make [finding](#3-2-4-finding-a-job-fjob) the job easier later on.
-- You can quickly edit a job after using `ljob` to confirm the job number.
+- You can quickly edit a job after using [`ljob`](#3-2-6-listing-all-jobs-ljob) to confirm the job number.

 #### 3.2.4 Finding a Job: `fjob`
 Find maintenance jobs whose descriptions contain any of the given keyword.